Topological Graph Inverse Semigroups: Introduction

 \subsection{Acknowledgements}

-Micha{\l} Morayne was partially supported by NCN grant DEC-2011/01/B/ST1/01439 while this work was done.
-The authors are grateful to the University of St Andrews and the Wroc{\l}aw University of Technology for their hospitality during the writing of this article.
+We would like to thank the referee for pointing us to related literature and for suggesting very interesting directions for future research.
+We are also grateful to the University of St Andrews and the Wroc{\l}aw University of Technology for their hospitality during the writing of this article.
+Micha{\l} Morayne was partially supported by NCN grant DEC-2011/01/B/ST1/01439 while this work was performed.